Parish Community Ministries

 A schedule will be set which will also create the groups of eight-ish diners.
 You will be assigned a course to bring.
 You commit to four dinners that take place November through May – one meal you’ll host at your home.

 Join us after worship and enjoy fellowship and a chance to catch up with friends over coffee and treats.
-The 8am coffee hour is held in the Parish Lounge and the 9.30am and 11am service coffee hours meet in the Parish Hall.
+The 8am coffee hour is held in the Mary Lounge and the 9.30am and 11am service coffee hours meet in the Parish Hall.

 Get to know everyone !